RTESolution/rte/README.md

 but the method in the article can work with an arbirtary indicatrix.

-In the article [[V.Allakhverdian et al.]()] Green function for radiative transfer equation was found with iteration method.
+In the article Green function for radiative transfer equation was found with iteration method.
 For each iteration was found exact formula for fluxes:

 $L=L_0+\sum\limits_{n=1}^\infty\delta L^{(n)}$, where